Tag Archives: exams

 Personality covers many things, but it should show what your characters are ‘like’ and what their interests are.
 Again, you don’t have to go into enormous depth, but it’s good to introduce the reader to qualities that might be needed later on in the story, such as athleticism or an ability to sail a boat.

-USP (or speciality) covers anything that makes a character worth reading about.
+USP stands for Unique Selling Point.
+It’s used in business to describe what makes products likely to succeed, from cars to Coke.
+When it comes to characters, the USP can be anything that makes them worth reading about.
 One of the reasons Superman is so popular is his superpowers: his ability to fly, his X-ray vision and the fact that he’s invulnerable.
 His greatest weakness is also important: Kryptonite.
 It’s the same for your characters.
 What can they do that most people can’t?
 What qualities can they show off in your stories?
 What will make them people we admire, respect and even love?

 If you wanted to make Superman one of your off-the-shelf characters, this is what your notes might look like: